 This use case applies with any verticals, below just take home automation as an example.
 The use case is about when a device is newly registered in a home, it will find its own character and its relationship with its neighbour devices and Things automatically based on semantic information within the M2M system without the interference of human being.
 For example, the house owner bought a lamp and a switch to the lamp for his house.
 Both the lamp and switch is enabled with wireless abilities to be able to communicate with the home automation gateway and other devices.
 The lamp is for the lobby and accordingly the switch is located near the entrance of the lobby.
 When the house owner has placed the lamp and the switch properly, a simple power-on would make the lamp and the switch work fine.

+10.7.2 Source